For those seeking compensation

 - Period of limitation

-11.1.
-FINE’s The Finnish Financial Ombudsman Bureau and Insurance Complaints Board
+11.1 FINE Finnish Financial Ombudsman Bureau and Insurance Complaints Board

-11.2.1 District Court
+11.2.1.
+District Court

-11.2.2 Time limit for legal action
+11.2.2.
+Time limit for legal action

-- Application of policy terms
+- Application of the terms and conditions of insurance

 - Applicable law

-This is a translation of the original Finnish terms and conditions, which take precedence should there be any differences between the original and the translation
+*This is a translation of the original Finnish terms and conditions, which take precedence should there be any differences between the original and the translation.